 Form, Format, and Deadlines

 Independent study papers written under my supervision must be a minimum of thirty (30) and a maximum of fifty (50) pages long, including footnotes.
 Seminar papers must be not less than twenty (20) and not more than forty (40) pages long, including footnotes.
+[New for the 2018-2019 academic year and beyond: The length requirements for seminar papers now equal the length requirements for independent study papers, meaning that both types of papers must be a minimum of thirty (30) and a maximum of fifty (50) pages long.)
 Margins should be not greater than 1″ on all sides; font size for text and footnotes should be not greater than 12-point type using Times New Roman font, or its equivalent, proportionally spaced.
 Text should be double-spaced.
 Footnotes should be single-spaced.
 All citations should be in the author’s best effort to comply with Blue Book form.

 As a general rule, not more than 1/3 of the overall length of the paper should be devoted to describing the background and contours of the problem or issue that the paper addresses.
 Roughly 2/3 of the overall length of the paper should be devoted to your analysis of that problem.